neelkamath/omni-chat-backend/docs/developing.md

 Here's what a standard project iteration looks like.

 1. Pick a feature to work on using the [project board](https://github.com/neelkamath/omni-chat/projects/1).
+Remember that resources might need to be created, read, updated, deleted, searched, and notified.
+For example, a messaging feature should allow users to create a message, read a message, update a message (i.e., display which users have read the message), delete a message, search for the message, and be notified of a created message.
 1. Update the [GraphQL schema](../src/main/resources/schema.graphqls).
     - An operation which is a subscription must be named using the format `subscribeTo<UPDATE>` (e.g., `subscribeToMessages`).
     - An operation which is a subscription must return a `union` whose name's suffixed with `Subscription` which includes the type `CreatedSubscription` (e.g., `union MessagesSubscription = CreatedSubscription | NewMessage`).